aleshaleksey/fansys23/05-skills.md

 Any entity may wield a weapon it is physically capably of wielding.
 If it is not proficient, it makes attacks with a -5 penalty.
 On snake eyes it damages itself, rolling the same damage dice it would as if it had hit the intended target.
 In addition it provokes attacks of opportunity when it attacks, since poor technique leaves openings.

 Proficiency eliminates both the penalty and the damage to self on snake eyes.
-In addition it allows the use of any of a weapon's special properties.
+In addition it allows the use of a weapon's special properties.

 Weapon proficiencies are taken for each subgroup (eg "Strikes" and "Throws" are a separate proficiencies).